Hamilton Field (Kansas): Incidents

-Given the small scale, and turf runway at Hamilton field, the site saw only a small number of aircraft incidents in its operational history:
+Given the small scale, and turf runway at Hamilton field, the site saw only a small number of aircraft incidents in its operational history.
+Below is a short list of the most notable:

 An Ercoupe 415C landed short of the runway, coming to rest on its back in a wheat field, in 1993.
 Only two people were on board at the time of the crash and only one minor injury was listed in the NTSB report.

 In May 2002 a privately owned 75% scale Fokker DVII crashed at Hamilton Field when winds blew the plane into a stand of trees just after takeoff.
 While the plane was significantly damaged, the pilot was not injured.